 Good morning everyone.
+Bonjour à tous.

-At the beginning of the crisis, our government announced a plan to mobilize industry so that we could quickly produce the items we need, right here in Canada.
+From the very beginning of the crisis, our government announced a plan to mobilize the industrial sector so that we can quickly produce the items we need here in Canada.

-Since then, companies from all across the country have volunteered to help us and we make significant progress every week.
+Since then, companies across the country have been volunteering to help us, and every week we are making significant progress.

-I would therefore like to start today by providing an update.
+So I want to start today with an update.

-First, we have signed a contract with GL Chemtec in Oakville to ensure the supply of chemical products that are essential to testing.
+First, a contract was signed with GL Chemtec of Oakville to ensure the supply of chemicals that are essential for screening.

-As certain activities start up again, we must strengthen other measures, like testing and contact tracing.
+As people begin to resume certain activities, other measures, such as screening and contact tracing, need to be tightened up.

-We must therefore ensure that our healthcare professionals have the right tools to administer more tests and analyze them.
+We must therefore ensure that our health professionals have the right tools to administer and analyze more tests.
 We also signed two new contracts to make sure our frontline workers can continue to do their jobs safely.

-Joseph Ribkoff, a clothing manufacturer based out of Dorval, will be providing us with 1.2 million made-in-Canada medical gowns, with deliveries starting in July.
+Joseph Ribkoff, a clothing manufacturer based out of Dorval, will be providing us with 1.2 million made - in-Canada medical gowns, with deliveries starting in July.

-And the Stevens Company, a medical supply distributor in Brampton, will be supplying 15 million shoe covers as well as 5 million disinfectant wipes, all made in Canada.
+And the Stevens Company, a medical supply distributor in Brampton, will be supplying 15 million shoe covers as well as 5 million disinfectant wipes, all made-in-Canada.